ryanlelek/Raneto/example/content/usage/page-meta.md

  * Sort - This variable will affect the sorting of the pages inside the category.
  * ShowOnHome - Optional.
 If false, page won't be listed on the home page.
 Default behavior can be changed through `config.show_on_home_default`.
  * Modified - This variable will override the modified date based on the file name.
+ * Keywords - This variable will add keywords to the pages that can be displayed and linked out.
+ * Category - This variable will add category of the article to be displayed.
    * This should be in full ISO 8601 format including Time and Timezone offset.

 Before version 0.11.0 these meta blocks could only be HTML comments (/\* \*/).
 Starting with version 0.11.0, the meta